 -No drugs.
 None.
 Forget it.

 -No alcohol outside our designated area.
 Our staff will be checking ID’s at the entrance.
-We have 3 lanes of Louisiana Street this year as our vendor area, with only beer and water/soda sales inside Jones.
 The vendor list will be published shortly

 - The walk part is a family event; let’s watch the language out there.
 The more outrageous your costume, the more fun you will have, guaranteed!
 However, no nudity.

-- The walk part lasts from 5pm-6pm or so, and is about a one mile loop around Downtown and the Bayou.
-Per city ordinance, The Zombie Walk is over at 10pm. don’t let the party end there!
-Come hang out afterwards at our after parties!
+- The walk part lasts from 4pm-5pm or so, and is about a .75 mile loop around Downtown.
+The Zombie Walk is over at 9pm. don’t let the party end there!
+Come hang out afterwards at our after party Pub Crawl!